 Neuroimmunology and Infection research at QUT is led by Dr Samantha Dando.

-- Understand the highly specialised immunological niches within the brain and eye, and their bordering tissues
+Understanding the highly specialised immunological niches within the brain and eye

-Toxoplasma gondii is a single celled parasite that found world-wide and estimated to infect ~30% of the world’s population.
+Toxoplasma gondii is a single celled parasite that is estimated to infect ~30% of the world’s population.
 The parasite invades the brain and retina, where it converts into a slowly-replicating form within a cyst.
-We are interested in the mechanisms by which T. gondii invades the brain and retina and how it interacts with immune cells in the CNS.
+In most people, these cysts persist as chronic infections.
+Our lab is interested in the mechanisms by which T. gondii invades the brain and retina and how the parasite interacts with immune cells in the central nervous system.

-We are also investigating the links between chronic T. gondii infection and neurodegeneration of the brain and retina.
-Understanding the role of infection and immunity in neurodegenerative disorders may lead to novel treatments for conditions such as Alzheimer’s disease.
+We are also investigating the long term effects of T. gondii infection and how chronic neuroinflammation may lead to neurodegeneration of the brain and retina.
+Understanding the role of infection and immunity in neurodegenerative disorders may lead to novel therapeutic approaches for conditions such as Alzheimer’s disease.